Enter password to view case study

 Development

 Jerry Lyons started as a journalist, moved into PR for estate agents, and spent years inside the industry watching how it actually works.
-He built Estate Agent Content, a content business serving non-competing agents, and through that work found himself in regular contact with the agents he liked working with most.
-A core group of operators running their businesses on different terms to the rest of the industry.
+He found himself in regular contact with the agents he liked working with most.
+A core group, running their businesses on different terms from the rest of the industry.
 Community-minded.
 Honest about fees.
 Building relationships rather than transactions.
 Choosing to be the agent people actually wanted to deal with.

 Jerry wanted to build a network around that group.
 Not a directory.
 Not a trade body.
 An accreditation people had to earn, and that the public had a reason to recognise.

 The friction underneath was simple.
-Estate agents share a public reputation with car salesmen for a reason.
+Estate agents share a public reputation for a reason.
 Trust in the industry is among the lowest of any consumer category in the UK.
-And the existing infrastructure that's supposed to protect against that — The Property Ombudsman, Trading Standards, Propertymark, The Property Guild — is bloated, faceless, and means nothing to a homebuyer trying to choose between two agents on a high street.
+And all existing infrastructure that's supposed to protect against that is faceless and means nothing to a homebuyer trying to choose between two agents on a high street.
 The good agents pay the same fees as the bad ones, wear the same badges, and have no credible way to signal they're different.

 Jerry wanted the good agents to have something the bad ones couldn't fake.

-What's missing is an accreditation that does the job accreditations were supposed to do.
-Hard to get.
-Easy for the public to recognise.
+What's missing is an accreditation that does what accreditations were supposed to do.
+Hard to get and easy for the public to recognise.
 Defended by the organisation that issues it.
 Worth wearing, because the agents wearing it actually meet the standard underneath.

 Development by Laura Ockenden

-Application, not subscription.
-Agents apply.
-They're filtered against criteria including Google review thresholds, community involvement, transparent advertising, staff training and development, and demonstrable ethical work in their local area.
-Jerry isn't afraid to turn down agents who aren't a fit.
-That refusal is the thing that gives the accreditation its value.
+Agents apply and are filtered against real criteria: review thresholds, community involvement, transparent advertising, demonstrable ethical work locally.
+Jerry turns down agents who aren't a fit, and that refusal is what gives the accreditation its value.

 The System

 The accreditation only does its job if members can actually use it.
-The member pack is built around that need.
+The member pack and gated website pages are built around that need.

 The pack does two jobs at once.
 It onboards the member.
 And it equips the agent to use the accreditation as a tool in their own local marketing.
 The brand becomes something members carry into their communities, which is the only way an accreditation builds public recognition over time.